 The Remote Service Marketplace Platforms Act applies to remote-service contractors who provide tutoring, closed captioning, open captioning, subtitling, transcribing, translating, interpreting, and language assessment remotely through a digital application.
-The Act establishes a presumption that a remote-service contractor engaged in the above-described services is not an employee of a marketplace company if, under the agreement, all or substantially all of the work the remote-service contractor performs is on a per-job or per-transaction basis, the remote-service contractor receives payment on an hourly, per-job or per-transaction basis, and the marketplace company does not prescribe the hours the remote-service contractor must be available, the location where the remote-service contractor from engaging in another occupation or business.
+The Act establishes a presumption that a remote-service contractor engaged in the above-described services is not an employee of a marketplace company if, under the agreement, all or substantially all of the work the remote-service contractor performs is on a per-job or per-transaction basis, the remote-service contractor receives payment on an hourly, per-job or per-transaction basis, and the marketplace company does not prescribe the hours the remote-service contractor must be available, the location where the remote-service contractor must be available to perform a remote service, or restrict the remote-service contractor from engaging in another occupation or business.
 Utah Code § 34-53a-101 et seq.